josefsbreakfast/Polaris-Protocol/📁 Disruption_Kit/Big_Picture_Protocols/📊 letter_by_letter_the_erasure_protocol.md

-# 📊 letter_by_letter_the_erasure_protocol.md
+# 📊 letter_by_letter_the_erasure_protocol
+**First created:** 2025-08-12
+**Last updated:** 2025-08-12
-**Polaris Protocol Node: Linguistic Erasure and Vocal Profiling**
+*Polaris Protocol Node — Linguistic Erasure and Vocal Profiling*

+---

+## 📄 Overview
-This table documents the transliteration patterns and colonial flattening of phonetically distinct letters in Arabic and Hebrew.
-The goal is to expose how language becomes a battlefield—where mispronunciation is not neutral, but a tool of narrative control.
+This node documents the transliteration patterns and colonial flattening of phonetically distinct letters in Arabic and Hebrew.
+It exposes how language becomes a battlefield — where mispronunciation is not neutral, but a tool of narrative control.

+---

+## 🗂 Transliteration Table

 | Arabic Letter   | Hebrew Letter   | IPA   | Common Latin Translit   | Notes                                                  |
 |:----------------|:----------------|:------|:------------------------|:-------------------------------------------------------|